An Easy Comprehensive Guide On Cleanroom Gloves vs Industrial Gloves

 2. Look for the glove’s material

 Second, pick gloves based on the substance they are made of.
-As previously said, industrial and cleanroom gloves are constructed of a wide range of materials, the most well-known materials of these are nitrile and latex.
+As previously said, industrial and cleanroom gloves are constructed of a wide range of materials; nitrile and latex are the most well-known materials.

 Besides, the material should always be thick enough to provide adequate protection for the wearer.
-Therefore, different levels of hardness and components will be required for different tasks and work conditions.
+Therefore, different levels of hardness and components will be required for other tasks and work conditions.

 To sum up, let’s explain the benefits of each material: